FelixOnline/v2/content/articles/2016-4-29-union-may-affiliate-with-campaigning-charity.md

 subtitle: >
   Citizens UK charge £5000 a year for campaigns training for sabbs and volunteers
 date: "2016-04-29 10:09:21 +0100"

 # Attributes from Felix Online V1
 id: "6092"
 old_path: /news/6092/union-may-affiliate-with-campaigning-charity
 aliases:
  - /news/6092/union-may-affiliate-with-campaigning-charity
+imported: true
+comments:
+ - I suppose these sabbatical wasters have to fill their year with something Might as well be some nice expensive courses to pad out their CVs

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true